 The Affordable Care Act (ACA) is the law that is commonly referred to as health care reform.
 It became law in 2010 and brings major improvements to our health care system.
-Quality health care coverage will now be available to millions of Americans who have been unable to purchase health insurance on their own.
+Quality health care coverage is now available to millions of Americans who would be unable to purchase health insurance on their own.

 ACA health care improvements

 Parents can keep kids on their insurance until they are age 26.

 There is no lifetime cap (or limit) to how much insurance will pay.

 There is no annual cap (or limit) to how much insurance will pay.

 You cannot be denied coverage if you have a pre-existing condition.

 You cannot be dropped from your insurance if you get sick.

 One of the factors in the new law is that almost everyone is required to have health insurance.

 In Washington, everyone who needs to get health insurance can use the Washington Healthplanfinder — our state’s “exchange” or “marketplace.”
 During open enrollment, Washingtonians use it to shop for and enroll in quality, affordable health care plans.